 Pattaya for Digital Nomads

 If you've spent any time in Thailand, and perhaps even if you haven't, you'll be aware of Pattaya's rather sordid reputation.
 And it's fully justified.
 The breadth of bars here is mind-blowing and numbers somewhere in the thousands, with some being open 24 hours per day.
-The number of massage shops isn't too far behind.
+The number of massage shops isn't far behind.

 The women here will say and do what they have to so that as much money as possible in your bank account, ends up in their bank account, and when the money is gone, so are they.
 With no money left and no girl either, it's time to join the Pattaya Flying Club.